 Day 1 – Drive from Kigali, Rwanda to Lake Mutanda

-Day 2 – Gorilla Tracking in Bwindi National Park
+Day 2 – Gorilla Trekking in Bwindi National Park

 Day 3 – Drive back to Kigali at any time of preference